 Contact a Hospital Negligence Lawyer

 Firstly, contact a hospital negligence lawyer at Curcio Law Offices.
-You must do this within the appropriate statute of limitations time window which is usually two years in Illinois.
+You must do this within the appropriate medical malpractice statute of limitations in Illinois, which is usually two years.
 If you wait too long to file a lawsuit, a lawyer will likely have no choice but to dismiss your case.

 You must hire a personal injury attorney who has extensive experience in handling medical hospital negligence cases because they are very complex.
 It’s very difficult to prove that a medical error occurred and directly caused someone’s life-threatening injury because medical care and the human body is very complex.
 It’s also very common for guilty doctors or hospitals to explain away a mistake with complex medical jargon.
 That’s why it’s crucial to have an experienced legal team on your side.
 Both attorneys and local medical experts will investigate your claim and work towards the best possible case outcome possible.